Dinalii/Dinalii/README.md

 - 🎓 I’m currently undertaking my Bachelor's Degree in Computer Science at Informatics Institute of Technology | University of Westminster UK.
-- 👨🏼‍💻 I’m looking for an internship to establish myself as a skillful UI/UX Engineer.
 - 💎 2021 Goals: Learn new technologies and to contribute projects.
 - 🌱 Fun fact:  I love to play guitar, Drawing, and travel